-White Rock and South Surrey is known for having the lowest annual rainfall in greater Vancouver; when it rains as much as it does in the lower mainland, this makes a big difference.
-The area has been a seaside tourist destinations since before colonial times, as the original First Nations used this area extensively before European settlers arrived to displace the original inhabitants.
+White Rock and South Surrey are known for having the lowest annual rainfall in greater Vancouver; when it rains as much as it does in the lower mainland, this makes a big difference.
+The area has been a seaside tourist destination since before colonial times, as the original First Nations used this area extensively before European settlers arrived to displace the original inhabitants.

 Our favourite destination out this way is Crescent Beach.
 This small community of about 1500 people is located on the shore of Boundary Bay and is one of Vancouver’s best-kept secrets.
 There is a beautiful stretch of beach here and especially when the tide goes out, it’s the most incredible place to go for a walk.
 The day we visited, we snapped some amazing pictures of eagles playing on the exposed sand bars.
 If you’re looking for somewhere to watch the sunset, this has to be one of the best in all of Vancouver.